OpenEvalProject/evals/manuscripts/elife-73709/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/012p63287 Department of Genetics, University of Groningen, University Medical Center Groningen Groningen Netherlands
+1. Department of Genetics, University of Groningen, University Medical Center Groningen Groningen Netherlands ([ROR:012p63287](https://ror.org/012p63287))
-2. https://ror.org/04s99xz91 Centre for Individualised Infection Medicine, CiiM, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany
+2. Centre for Individualised Infection Medicine, CiiM, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany ([ROR:04s99xz91](https://ror.org/04s99xz91))
-3. https://ror.org/04bya8j72 TWINCORE, Centre for Experimental and Clinical Infection Research, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany
+3. TWINCORE, Centre for Experimental and Clinical Infection Research, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany ([ROR:04bya8j72](https://ror.org/04bya8j72))
-4. https://ror.org/05wg1m734 Department of Internal Medicine, Radboud University Medical Center Nijmegen Netherlands
+4. Department of Internal Medicine, Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-5. https://ror.org/05wg1m734 Department of Laboratory Medicine, Laboratory Medical Immunology, Radboud University Medical Center Nijmegen Netherlands
+5. Department of Laboratory Medicine, Laboratory Medical Immunology, Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-6. https://ror.org/04qw24q55 Division of Human Nutrition and Health, Wageningen University Wageningen Netherlands
+6. Division of Human Nutrition and Health, Wageningen University Wageningen Netherlands ([ROR:04qw24q55](https://ror.org/04qw24q55))
-7. https://ror.org/041nas322 Department for Genomics & Immunoregulation, Life and Medical Sciences Institute (LIMES), University of Bonn Bonn Germany
+7. Department for Genomics & Immunoregulation, Life and Medical Sciences Institute (LIMES), University of Bonn Bonn Germany ([ROR:041nas322](https://ror.org/041nas322))

 † Corresponding author

 ## Abstract

-The large inter-individual variability in immune-cell composition and function determines immune responses in general and susceptibility o immune-mediated diseases in particular.
-While much has been learned about the genetic variants relevant for type 1 diabetes (T1D), the pathophysiological mechanisms through which these variations exert their effects remain unknown.
-Blood samples were collected from 243 patients with T1D of Dutch descent.
-We applied genetic association analysis on >200 immune-cell traits and >100 cytokine production profiles in response to stimuli measured to identify genetic determinants of immune function, and compared the results obtained in T1D to healthy controls.
-Genetic variants that determine susceptibility to T1D significantly affect T cell composition.
+Background:The large inter-individual variability in immune-cell composition and function determines immune responses in general and susceptibility o immune-mediated diseases in particular.
+While much has been learned about the genetic variants relevant for type 1 diabetes (T1D), the pathophysiological mechanisms through which these variations exert their effects remain unknown.Methods:Blood samples were collected from 243 patients with T1D of Dutch descent.
+We applied genetic association analysis on >200 immune-cell traits and >100 cytokine production profiles in response to stimuli measured to identify genetic determinants of immune function, and compared the results obtained in T1D to healthy controls.Results:Genetic variants that determine susceptibility to T1D significantly affect T cell composition.
 Specifically, the CCR5+ regulatory T cells associate with T1D through the CCR region, suggesting a shared genetic regulation.
-Genome-wide quantitative trait loci (QTLs) mapping analysis of immune traits revealed 15 genetic loci that influence immune responses in T1D, including 12 that have never been reported in healthy population studies, implying a disease-specific genetic regulation.
-This study provides new insights into the genetic factors that affect immunological responses in T1D.
-This work was supported by an ERC starting grant (no. 948207) and a Radboud University Medical Centre Hypatia grant (2018) to YL and an ERC advanced grant (no. 833247) and a Spinoza grant of the Netherlands Association for Scientific Research to MGN CT received funding from the Perspectief Biomarker Development Center Research Programme, which is (partly) financed by the Netherlands Organisation for Scientific Research (NWO).
+Genome-wide quantitative trait loci (QTLs) mapping analysis of immune traits revealed 15 genetic loci that influence immune responses in T1D, including 12 that have never been reported in healthy population studies, implying a disease-specific genetic regulation.Conclusions:This study provides new insights into the genetic factors that affect immunological responses in T1D.Funding:This work was supported by an ERC starting grant (no. 948207) and a Radboud University Medical Centre Hypatia grant (2018) to YL and an ERC advanced grant (no. 833247) and a Spinoza grant of the Netherlands Association for Scientific Research to MGN CT received funding from the Perspectief Biomarker Development Center Research Programme, which is (partly) financed by the Netherlands Organisation for Scientific Research (NWO).
 AJ was funded by a grant from the European Foundation for the Study of Diabetes (EFSD/AZ Macrovascular Programme 2015).
 XC was supported by the China Scholarship Council (201706040081).

 ## Introduction